 2. Start with a Debt Verification Request

-Get a copy of your credit report, and see if the collection from Transworld Systems matches any previous unpaid obligations listed.
+Get a copy of your credit report, and the collection from Transworld Systems matches any previous unpaid obligations listed.
 If you don’t see any, it’s possible the debt is in error.

-The next step will be to request a debt verification letter from Transworld Systems.
+The next step will be to request a debt verification letter along with any other pertinent information like your account number from Transworld Systems.
 They are required to furnish you with the name of the original creditor, the amount owed to that creditor, and the relevant dates of the obligation, in addition to any other relevant information.

 If they’re unable to furnish those details, they’re legally required to delete the debt from your credit report with all three credit bureaus.